pablobernabeu/website-files/content/authors/admin/_index.md

   - job: '[Postdoctoral fellow](https://en.uit.no/go/target/789811)'
     institution: 'UiT The Arctic University of Norway'
     year: 'Nov **2022** -- _Nov **2024**_'
-    extra: '-&nbsp; As a member of the [LESS Project (Language Economy through Transfer Source Selectivity)](https://app.cristin.no/projects/show.jsf?id=2559611), I have worked on a multi-session study investigating how language learners coordinate several languages early in the acquisition process, how this process is influenced by characteristics of the learners and of the languages, and how the process is instantiated in the brain.'
+    extra: '-&nbsp; As a member of the [LESS Project (Language Economy through Transfer Source Selectivity)](https://app.cristin.no/projects/show.jsf?id=2559611), I have worked on a longitudinal study investigating how language learners coordinate several languages early in the acquisition process, how this process is influenced by characteristics of the learners and of the languages, and how the process is instantiated in the brain.'
     extra2: '-&nbsp; As part of this work, I also set up an EEG lab, and doubled as a lab manager for months.'
     extra3: '-&nbsp; Service: co-organisation of weekly Lunch Seminars of [AcqVA Aurora](https://uit.no/research/acqva#747906_buttoncont1) and [<span style = "white-space: nowrap;">C-LaBL</span>](https://uit.no/research/clabl#836271_buttoncont2); peer-review for *Cognition* and *Cognitive Science*.'
   - job: 'Statistical consultant'